Selenium

-Selenium is found in metal sulfide ores, where it partially replaces the sulfur.
-Commercially, selenium is produced as a byproduct in the refining of these ores, most often during production.
-Minerals that are pure selenide or selenate compounds are known but rare.
+Selenium is found in metal sulfide ores, where it substitutes for sulfur.
+Commercially, selenium is produced as a byproduct in the refining of these ores.
+Minerals that are pure selenide or selenate compounds are rare.
 The chief commercial uses for selenium today are glassmaking and pigments.
 Selenium is a semiconductor and is used in photocells.
 Applications in electronics, once important, have been mostly replaced with silicon semiconductor devices.
 Selenium is still used in a few types of DC power surge protectors and one type of fluorescent quantum dot.

 Although trace amounts of selenium are necessary for cellular function in many animals, including humans, both elemental selenium and (especially) selenium salts are toxic in even small doses, causing selenosis.
+Symptoms include (in decreasing order of frequency): diarrhea, fatigue, hair loss, joint pain, nail brittleness or discoloration, nausea, headache, tingling, vomiting, and fever.

-Selenium is listed as an ingredient in many multivitamins and other dietary supplements, as well as in infant formula, and is a component of the antioxidant enzymes glutathione peroxidase and thioredoxin reductase (which indirectly reduce certain oxidized molecules in animals and some plants) as well as in 3 deiodinase enzymes.
+Selenium is listed as an ingredient in many multivitamins and other dietary supplements, as well as in infant formula, and is a component of the antioxidant enzymes glutathione peroxidase and thioredoxin reductase (which indirectly reduce certain oxidized molecules in animals and some plants) as well as in three deiodinase enzymes.
 Selenium requirements in plants differ by species, with some plants requiring relatively large amounts and others apparently not requiring any.

 Characteristics

 Physical properties

 Selenium forms several allotropes that interconvert with temperature changes, depending somewhat on the rate of temperature change.
 When prepared in chemical reactions, selenium is usually an amorphous, brick-red powder.
 When rapidly melted, it forms the black, vitreous form, usually sold commercially as beads.
 The structure of black selenium is irregular and complex and consists of polymeric rings with up to 1000 atoms per ring.
-Black Se is a brittle, lustrous solid that is slightly soluble in CS2.
+Black selenium is a brittle, lustrous solid that is slightly soluble in CS2.
 Upon heating, it softens at 50 °C and converts to gray selenium at 180 °C; the transformation temperature is reduced by presence of halogens and amines.